Peter Pragas

 In 1987, Pragas founded the Sabah Association of Senior Citizens.

-In 1999, Peter Pragas was honoured as the "Father of Sabah Modern Music" at a National Day exhibition called "Patriotism 2020," which was held at the Sabah Museum in Kota Kinabalu.
+In 1999, Peter Pragas was honoured as the "Father of Sabah Modern Music" at a National Day exhibition called "Patriotism 2020," which was held at the Sabah Museum in Kota Kinabalu and was later a conferred a Datukship in 2004, in conjunction with the 58th official birthday celebrations of then-Governor, Tun Ahmadshah Abdullah for his contributions to music and social welfare.

 Pragas died on 30 June 2014, at the age of 87.
-He was predeceased by his wife and survived by his two children, Adrian and Sandra.
-His funeral was held at the Stella Maris Roman Catholic Church in Tanjung Aru.
-Pragas was buried in the Roman Catholic Cemetery, Penampang Road.
+He was predeceased by his wife Helen and youngest daughter Jeanette (who both died 2 years prior in 2012, one after another), and was survived by his living two children, Adrian and Sandra as well as a set of grandchildren.
+His funeral was held at the Stella Maris Roman Catholic Church in Tanjung Aru, Kota Kinabalu.
+Pragas was then laid to rest at the St. Joseph's Benevolent Fund Roman Catholic Cemetery, Old Penampang Road in Kampung Dontozidon, Bandar Baru Koidupan, Penampang district.